 [Conrad, from the 1969 Technical Debrief - "I got quite concerned with not only the wear and tear on the suits, but (also) the effect of the dust on the suits.
 On our final hookup back on the LM ECS System for ascent, it was all we could do to get our wrist locks and suit-hose locks to work.
 They obviously were beginning to bog down with dust in them.
 When you go over these suits later, you'll be able to analyze this.
 I have no idea what the effects were on the O-rings.
 Suit integrities did stay good, but there's no doubt in my mind that with a couple of more EVAs, something would have ground to a halt.
 In the area where the lunar boots fitted on the suits, we wore through the outer garment and were beginning to wear through the Mylar.
 I'm sure that with all the wear on the outside surfaces, there's bound to have been rubbing of the bladder.
 I'm sure they (the suits) will be very carefully inspected to see what these effects were.
 Al and I had extreme confidence in the suits; therefore, we didn't give a second thought to working our heads off in the suits and banging them around - not in an unsafe manner, but to do the job in the way we had practiced it on Earth.
 These suits were more worn than our training suits.
 We must have had more than a hundred hours (of) suited work with the same equipment, and the wear was not as bad on the training suits as it is on these flight suits in just the 8 hours that we were out.
 I think it has to be the abrasiveness of the dust."]

 [The Apollo 14 crew was able to take advantage of these ample margins and did EVAs of 4.75 and 4.5 hours.
 Oxygen capacity for the J missions was increased fifty percent to a 9-hour maximum and several EVAs of over 7 hours were done on those missions.
-The longest was the 7 hour 37 minute second EVA of Apollo 17.]138:40:44 Conrad: That's very good to know, and there's no reason why you can't stay out there and work that long.
+The longest was the 7 hour 37 minute second EVA of Apollo 17.
+Details of usage for each of the Apollo 12 EVAs are shown on page 8-20 (0.1 Mb) in the Apollo 12 Mission Report.]138:40:44 Conrad: That's very good to know, and there's no reason why you can't stay out there and work that long.
 You don't get tired.

 138:40:53 Gibson: Get a little thirsty, though, I bet.